agda/agda/doc/user-manual/language/reflection.lagda.rst

 System Calls
 ~~~~~~~~~~~~

-It is possible to run system calls as part of a metaprogram, using the ``execTC`` primitive.
+It is possible to run system calls as part of a metaprogram, using the ``execTC`` builtin.
 You can use this feature to implement type providers, or to call external solvers.
 For instance, the following example calls ``/bin/echo`` from Agda:

 .. code-block:: agda

   postulate
-    execTC : String → List String → String
+    execTC : (exe : String) (args : List String) (stdIn : String)
            → TC (Σ Nat (λ _ → Σ String (λ _ → String)))

   {-# BUILTIN AGDATCMEXEC execTC #-}